-Vietnam’s environmental record is a cause for concern.
-So too is its record on free speech and human rights.
-This makes life difficult for environmental activists who try to hold the government to account, many of whom have been arrested or harassed by the regime.
+Vietnam’s environmental record is a cause for concern and so too is its record on free speech and human rights.
+This makes life difficult for environmental activists who try to hold the government to account, many of whom have been harassed or arrested by the regime.

 One of the biggest challenges Vietnam faces in the 21st century is to ensure that economic growth is more environmentally sustainable.
 This is of particular importance for Vietnam as the country is vulnerable to the effects of climate change.
 Areas like the Mekong Delta have already begun to feel the pain.
 As sea levels rise, and river water upstream is held back by Chinese dams, increased salinity destroys crops and makes agricultural life untenable.
 It is essential for the long-term future of the country that Vietnam takes steps to reduce carbon emissions and limit the effects of global warming.

-The Vietnamese Communist Party (VCP) has often come down hard on activists who have tried to bring attention to the country’s poor environmental record.
+The VCP has often come down hard on environmental activists who have tried to bring attention to the country’s poor climate record.
 In 2016, a Taiwanese steel plant in Ha Tinh province, Formosa, released a cocktail of toxic chemicals into the ocean.
 Over a hundred tonnes of dead fish subsequently washed up onto the beaches, devastating the local economy, which relies heavily on fishing and tourism.
-Mass protests followed as demonstrators demanded justice and financial compensation.
-Protestors were also enraged by the reluctance of the government to blame Formosa for the disaster.
-Formosa agreed to pay $500 million in damages, but many of the affected communities in central Vietnam continued to protest and demand a fair settlement.
-Many influential activists were handed draconian sentences for their role in the demonstrations.
+Mass protests followed as environmental activists demanded justice and

 Nguyen Van Hoa, a freelance reporter for Radio Free Asia who had livestreamed drone footage of the protests, was given a seven-year sentence in November 2017.
 Hoa was beaten in detention and coerced into giving testimony incriminating Le Dinh Luong, a democracy activist who had also written about the Formosa scandal.
 In August 2018, Luong was sentenced to 20 years in prison for his activism.
 6 months earlier, Hoang Duc Binh, who had also livestreamed protests, was given 14 years.
 In April 2018, Tran Thi Xuan, a female activist with links to the outlawed Brotherhood of Democracy, received a nine-year sentence.
 The popular backlash against Formosa demonstrated the power of environmental issues to mobilize public opinion.
 The majority of the protestors who lined the streets in 2016 were not political activists or dedicated environmentalists, but ordinary Vietnamese who were outraged by the spill.
 This makes the VCP, who are fearful of protest, uneasy.